farid-asgarli/InvoiceApp/README.md

 Project is built using .NET Core 5 and React with Typescript.

+Solution consists of 3 projects : API (where Startup.cs and Program.cs are located), Domain (for Models), Application (For application logic), Persistence (for database).

-To run the project, just head to /InvoiceApp/API and in CLI, use :
+So in order to run the project, just head to /InvoiceApp/API and in CLI, use :

                   dotnet watch run

 The necessary data will be seeded and database will be created on the run, so you do not need a database file.